PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: PnP-CM: A Consistency Model-Based Plug-and-Play Framework for Inverse Problems

-Since our goal is to perform CM-based reconstruction in as few as 2 NFEs, we take additional steps to accelerate ADMM.
-The aim is to ensure a good solution is reached within a few outer iterations of PnP-CM, while also maintaining any convergence properties of the baseline PnP-ADMM if run until convergence.
+Since our goal is to perform CM-based reconstruction in as few as 2 NFEs, we focus on improving performance in the low-iteration regime of PnP-CM.
+In particular, we consider modifications that enable high-quality solutions within a small number of iterations, while preserving the convergence behavior of the underlying PnP formulation.

-\paragraph{Noise Injection.} A common strategy in CMs is noise injection to improve generative quality \citep{song2023_consistency_models, song2024improved, lu2025simplifying, garber2025CM4IR}.
-This idea has also been explored in the context of image restoration and inverse problems for a longer time \citep{BM3Dicip2007,atchade2017perturbed}.
-In broader optimization community, noise injection was shown to help iterative optimization methods escape saddle points and explore the solution space more effectively \citep{huang2021escaping, guo2020escaping}.
-We build on the ideas from these works, and add controlled perturbations for the CM to operate at higher noise levels, improving its performance in the limited iteration regime, with the following guarantee:
+\paragraph{Noise injection} A common strategy in CMs is noise injection to improve generative quality~\citep{song2023_consistency_models, song2024improved, lu2025simplifying, garber2025CM4IR}.
+This idea has also been explored in the context of image restoration and inverse problems for a longer time~\citep{BM3Dicip2007,atchade2017perturbed}.
+In broader optimization community, noise injection was shown to help iterative optimization methods escape saddle points and explore the solution space more effectively~\citep{huang2021escaping, guo2020escaping}.
+We build on the ideas from these works, and add controlled perturbations for the CM to operate at higher noise levels, improving its performance in the limited iteration regime.
+Importantly, this modification is compatible with standard PnP formulations.
+To make this precise, we analyze the effect of noise injection within the PnP-ADMM framework~\cite{chan2016_PnP_ADMM}, which serves as a convenient setting for studying convergence:

 \begin{restatable}{theorem}{noiseinjection} Consider the PnP-ADMM algorithm, where the proximal operator is replaced by an $L$-Lipschitz continuous denoiser $D_{\sigma}$.
 Suppose noise injection is applied to the denoiser input, \ie